 Since then almost all active art historians in Greece have joined the association, which currently includes more than 150 members.
 Amongst them are academicians; professors and emeriti professors of art history at Greek universities; directors and curators of public and private museums; art historians employed in the public and private sector; independent researchers.

-The presidents of the association to this date have been Nicos Hatjinikolaou, emeritus professor at the University of Crete; Niki Loizidi, emerita professor at the Athens School of Fine Arts; and Nikos Daskalothanassis, professor at the Athens School of Fine Arts; and Evgenios D. Matthiopoulos, professor at the University of Crete.
+The presidents of the association to this date have been Nicos Hadjinicolaou, emeritus professor at the University of Crete; Niki Loizidi, emerita professor at the Athens School of Fine Arts; Nikos Daskalothanassis, professor at the Athens School of Fine Arts; and Evgenios D. Matthiopoulos, professor at the University of Crete.

-EEIT is a member of the international association Comité International d’ Histoire de l’ Art (CIHA).
+EEIT is a member of the international association Comité International d’ Histoire de l’ Art (CIHA) http://www.ciha.org/

 EEIT is listed in the Registry of Cultural Institutions at the Greek Ministry of Culture and Sports.